IBM/go-sdk-core/Authentication.md

 # Authentication
 The go-sdk-core project supports the following types of authentication:
 - Basic Authentication
-- Bearer Token
+- Bearer Token Authentication
-- Identity and Access Management (IAM)
+- Identity and Access Management (IAM) Authentication
+- Compute Resource Authentication
-- Cloud Pak for Data
+- Cloud Pak for Data Authentication
 - No Authentication

 The SDK user configures the appropriate type of authentication for use with service instances.